Bettina Grallert in love with the Sumatran Forest

 Bettina Grallert

-The tropical forests of Sumatra have legendary beauty.
-The biodiversity iof flora and fauna makes many researchers from all over the world come to this island, including Bettina Grallert.
+MOSAIC-INDONESIA.COM, JAKARTA -- The beauty of Sumatran tropical forests have been a legend.
+The diverse plants and animals make many researchers from all over the world come to this island, including Bettina Grallert.
 Bettina's love is evident when the German researcher and her friends build a museum to introduce the tropical rainforest in Leipzig, Germany.
 Through the Phyllodrom Museum, Bettina wanted the German public to know and realize the importance of tropical forests in various regions, including Sumatra.

 Since the 80s, Bettina already had the idea of building a tropical museum.
 Bettina rates tropical forests as very special when viewed from the diverse types of animals and plants.
 According to him, life in the forest could not be compared with the forests that existed in Germany.
 We created a museum here so that people understand that this is beautiful and that's the idea because of the connection with climate change and that's all in the world at that time,” she said, not long ago.